Environmental Alternativespetrich@whidbey.com(877) 713-7858 |

 and allowing with their use a reduction of the septic tank

-ADDITIONAL Create an Oasis with Greywater by Art Ludwig, revised Feb.
-2000 Building Professional's Greywater Guide by Art Ludwig, revised 1999 Greywater
+Create an Oasis with Greywate by Art Ludwig, revised Feb.
+2000

 Guide: Using Greywater in Your Home Landscape

-by CA Dept. of Water Resources, Solviva:
+by CA Dept. of Water Resources,

 How to Grow $500,000 on One Acre